John Goodman on screen and stage

 John Goodman is an American actor known for his roles in film, television and theatre.

 Goodman gained national fame for his role as the family patriarch Dan Conner in the ABC television series Roseanne (1988–1997; 2018), for which he won a Golden Globe Award for Best Actor in 1993, and reprised the role in its sequel series The Conners.
 He is also known as a character actor appearing as a regular collaborator with the Coen brothers.
-Goodman has appeared in five of their films Raising Arizona (1987), Barton Fink (1991), The Big Lebowski (1998), O Brother, Where Art Thou?
+Goodman has appeared in six of their films Raising Arizona (1987), Barton Fink (1991), The Hudsucker Proxy (1994), The Big Lebowski (1998), O Brother, Where Art Thou?
 (2000), and Inside Llewyn Davis (2013).